 22. The King’s Day is the biggest event of the year and you have planned your itinerary months ahead.

-23. You know that the “correct” Christmas is celebrated on the 6th of December, Santa Claus real name is Sinterklaas, he is of Turkish descent and arrives on a boat from Spain, not a reindeer sleigh.
+23. You know that the “correct” Christmas is celebrated on December 6, Santa Claus’s real name is Sinterklaas, he is of Turkish descent and arrives on a boat from Spain, not a reindeer sleigh from the North Pole.

 24. Every holiday season you get dragged into the same argument: “Are Sinterklaas helpers, covered in soot, an example of racism, or are they not?”

-25. You have grown to accept red trousers as a good and “fashionable” choice.
+25. You have grown to accept red trousers as a good and fashionable choice for men.

 26. You know that most waiters do not expect a tip.

-27. You know that you should never wear your best clothes and shoes to a party, because they will certainly get tarnished by spilled bear.
+27. You know that you should never wear your best clothes and shoes to a party because they will certainly get tarnished by spilled beer.

 28. You are no longer surprised upon passing someone on the street/public transportation and feeling the fresh smell of marijuana they leave behind.